Updated from "Speeding Violations Affect Driving Record and Wallet" in The Business Weekly of the Greensboro News & Record

 The imposition of insurance points is often more serious than driver's license points.
 This is because insurance points, unlike driver's license points, directly impact the pocketbook.

 The assignment of points on insurance premiums is also provided by North Carolina law.
 The North Carolina Safe Driver Incentive Plan (SDIP) was designed to reward safe drivers with lower insurance rates.
 The reverse effect is that drivers convicted of speeding violations can be charged higher premiums.

 Like driver's license points, all convictions of traffic violations carry an assignment of insurance points.
 However, the actual number of insurance points does not correlate directly with driver's license points.
-While a single traffic violation may carry five driver's license points, some traffic convictions can carry twelve insurance points.
-Reckless driving, passing a stopped school bus, and speeding in excess of 75 m.p.h. all carry four insurance points.
-Speeding in excess of 55 m.p.h. but less than 76 m.p.h., following too closely, and illegal passing carry two insurance points.
+While certain traffic violation will only result in one driver's license point, some traffic convictions can carry twelve insurance points.
+Reckless driving, passing a stopped school bus, and speeding in excess of 75 mph when the speed limit is less than 70 mph all carry four insurance points.
+Speeding 10 mph or less over the speed limit in a speed zone of 55 mph or higher, following too closely, and illegal passing carry two insurance points.
 Most moving violations carry one insurance point.

 Driver's license points can be prevented or reduced in one of three ways:

 - contesting the charges and being found not guilty, or